PelionIoT/node-red-contrib-mbed-cloud/README.md

 # Mbed Cloud plugin for Node-RED

-Node-RED node to talk to mbed-cloud.
+Node-RED nodes to talk to mbed-cloud.
 This will enable various 3rd party services that already have node-RED workflows to connect to Mbed Cloud.

 ## How to install
 For now we don't have an NPM package, so please follow the instructions in [DEVELOPMEND.md](DEVELOPMENT.md).

-### How to use
+## How to use
 Import the following code:
 ```
 [